 Buckley is a very small city located in the state of Washington.
 With a population of 4,550 people and two constituent neighborhoods, Buckley is the 135th largest community in Washington.

-Buckley is a somewhat ethnically-diverse city.
 The people who call Buckley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Buckley residents report their race to be White, followed by Native American.
-Important ancestries of people in Buckley include English, Irish, Norwegian, and Swedish.
+Important ancestries of people in Buckley include Irish, English, Norwegian, and Swedish.

 The most common language spoken in Buckley is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Thai.